Sainsbury’s Logo

 Sainsbury's Logo History

-All major company activities changes have always been reflected in the brand identity.
+All major changes in company activity have always been reflected in the brand identity.
 This manifested itself in periodic changes to the logo.
 The earliest version was presented in a restrained, simple format without frills.
-Gradually it was replaced by more stylish variants based on bright colors and friendly design.
-They all had their characteristic differences, but at the same time were in line with a single visual concept reflecting comfort, trust, and care for customers.
+Gradually, it was replaced by more stylish variants featuring bright colors and a friendly design.
+They all had distinct characteristics but were also aligned with a single visual concept that reflected comfort, trust, and care for customers.

 What is Sainsbury’s?

 Sainsbury’s is one of the largest retailers in the UK.
 The company has a network of over 1000 stores nationwide.
 It also has its bank (Sainsbury’s Bank), the Argos brand, theme cafes in supermarkets, and a network of petrol stations.
-Thanks to a wide range of services, the company periodically appears in the leading positions in the local rankings.
+Thanks to its wide range of services, the company periodically ranks in the leading positions in local rankings.

 1869 – 1960